Password manager 1Password raises $200 million in its first round of funding

 This is the first time 1Password has raised any outside investment in its 14-year history, and it also represents one of the biggest series A rounds of funding ever.

 Founded out of Toronto, Canada in 2005, 1Password is one of a number of companies dedicated to storing passwords securely, allowing users to log into myriad online services with a single click.
-The platform can also be used to store other private documents, such as software licenses, credit cards, and drivers licenses.
+The platform can also be used to store other private documents, such as software licenses, credit cards, and driver’s licenses.

 Breaches

 Barely a day goes by without some form of data breach hitting the headlines, and poor password management is a significant factor.
-In the consumer realm, individuals are prone to reusing the same passwords across multiple services, and if one of those services is hacked the perpetrator can reuse the same credentials to access other accounts belonging to the victims.
+In the consumer realm, individuals are prone to reusing the same passwords across multiple services, and if one of those services is hacked the perpetrator can reuse the same credentials to access victims’ other accounts.
 To help counter this, a number of online tools can warn you if your login credentials have been leaked, such as Have I Been Pwned?
 (HIBP) and Google’s recently launched Password Checkup Chrome extension.

-For businesses, poor password hygiene is a major driving force behind security breaches, with 81% of all breaches said to be due to password compromises.
-This is where 1Password is building much of its business as it encourages strong and unique “unguessable” passwords that the users themselves don’t have to memorize or write down.
-Indeed, although consumers represent a big part of its target market, 1Password claims thousands of business customers who use the enterprise incarnation of the service, including Dropbox, IBM, and one of its new investors — Slack.
+For businesses, poor password hygiene is a major driving force behind security breaches, with 81% of all breaches said to be due to compromised passwords.
+This is where 1Password is building much of its business — encouraging “unguessable” passwords that users don’t have to memorize or write down.
+Although consumers represent a big part of its target market, 1Password claims thousands of business customers use the enterprise incarnation of the service, including Dropbox, IBM, and one of its new investors — Slack.

 “We started 1Password to solve a problem we all feel every day: the hassle of creating and remembering complicated passwords to access the apps we need,” said 1Password CEO Jeff Shiner.
 “Companies try to enforce strong password policies with unreasonably complex requirements that people can’t follow or remember.
 As a result, most of them create schemes to get around these rules by reusing the same password everywhere or adding subtle variations.
 This puts your employees and businesses at risk.”

-After 14 years in business, 1Password has clearly managed just fine without external funding — it’s been profitable for years based entirely on organic growth.
+1Password has clearly managed just fine without external funding — it’s been profitable for years based entirely on organic growth.
 But an extra $200 million in the bank puts it in a stronger position to scale its enterprise-focused business.
-For context, rival Dashlane raised $110 million earlier this year, and part of its focus is also on the business sphere — so 1Password is clearly looking to bolster its coffers in the chase for more corporate dollars.
+For context, rival Dashlane raised $110 million earlier this year, and it also has the business sphere in its sights.
+So 1Password is clearly taking this opportunity to bolster its coffers in the chase for more corporate dollars.

 “We don’t come across companies like 1Password very often, especially in an era of growth at all costs,” Accel partner Arun Mathew added.
 “Like Atlassian and Qualtrics, the 1Password team impressed us by building a business that’s not only scaling extremely quickly but also has been profitable since day one — and that’s why today we’re making the biggest single investment in Accel’s more than 35-year history.”